ROI calculator · planning estimate

 $

-Loaded cost — salary + benefits + overhead.
+Loaded cost: salary + benefits + overhead.
 AU/US ops mid-range.

-How this is calculated — read this before bringing it to your CFO
+Read this before bringing it to your CFO.